pallet/pallet/README.md

         $ lein compile-java
         $ lein repl

 You should now have a working repl, which you can use to explore pallet.
+You might want to make the basic pallet commands available without namespace prefix by typing the following at the repl.

+        user> (use 'pallet.repl)
+	user> (use-pallet)

+## Todo

+Make password handling shell character safe.
+Add progress reporting.

 ## See also
 [chef](http://wiki.opscode.com/display/chef/Home),